KHO11/flappy-bird-type-game/README.md

 # flappy-bird-type-game

 A flappy bird type game created with html, css.
 A web game application where as the user, the player has to avoid getting hit by obstacles meeting their way.
+The keys are used to move the bird in the direction you want it to be.

 # Lessons learned